Follow Clinical Tools On:

 - The consultant should provide a rough guide to what the experience will look like based on existing EHRs such as DrChrono.com and Practice Fusion [but not being limited to their approach or functionality]

 - The consultant should identify how the game will handle choices and how it will adapt the experience (e.g., change the flow) based on those choices.
 More sophisticated (realistic, unpredictable) capability is certainly welcome

 - The consultant will provide a brief sample or demo experience showing an example of working with the game [within obvious constraints of course]

-- The consultant will show how the game will collect basic information and how that information could be utilized to tailor the game experience and measure impact of the game on health outcomes.
+- The consultant will show how the game will collect basic information and how that information could be utilized to tailor the game experience.

 - About Us